 Tura in Meghalaya is famous for its picture postcard beauty.
-This little town situated in the Garo Hills, boasts of a wonderful landscape of lofty hills, against a backdrop of low-lying plains, with the mighty river Brahmaputra, dramatically rushing through, towards Bangladesh.
+This little town situated in the Garo Hills, boasts of a wonderful landscape of lofty hills, against a backdrop of low-lying plains, with the mighty Brahmaputra River, dramatically rushing through, towards Bangladesh.

 Ninety-six kilometres southeast from Shillong, Dawki is the most important of the Maghalaya-Bagladesh border crossings and has excellant views of the Khasi Hills and Bangladesh.